 Department of Educational Psychology

 Our research is guided by our commitment to understand what it means to be both a teacher and a learner in an urban context such as Chicago.
-We research how children’s homes, schools, and communities, along with media, contribute to students’ learning in various collaborative instructional and play activities.
-We seek to understand how children construct notions of morality, fairness, and gender, and how they develop resilience in the face of enduring economical difficulties.
+We research how homes, schools, and communities, along with media, contribute to learning in various collaborative instructional and play activities.
+We seek to understand how people construct notions of morality, fairness, and gender, and how they develop resilience in the face of enduring economical difficulties.
 As part of this endeavor, we seek to contribute to basic scientific understanding of cognition and cognitive development.
 We strive to advance knowledge in research methodology to address our research questions in a fair manner.

 Our research and work in Chicago Public Schools and in Chicago communities inform our doctoral, master’s, and bachelor's programs.
 We prepare university professors, youth development practitioners and leaders, early childhood educators, and quantitative and assessment specialists, all of whom contribute in our efforts to advance and disseminate knowledge about how to improve the development, well-being and educational outcomes of all people.